chrismeunier/OpenCV-CUDA-installation/README.md

 # OpenCV CUDA installation
 A save of the process needed to build manually OpenCV for Python 3 with CUDA bindings on Windows 10 and 11.

+Alternatively this is also a guide for building a standard OpenCV module for Python 3 if you omit all the CUDA related paragraphs.

 ## Sources and troubleshooting references

 The process is based on [this tutorial by Anindya](https://thinkinfi.com/install-opencv-gpu-with-cuda-for-windows-10/) for the step-by-step process with CMake GUI and [this tutorial by James Bowley](https://www.jamesbowley.co.uk/qmd/opencv_cuda_python_windows.html) for the process with command line CMake and some troubleshooting.